Channels#

 └─────────────────────────────────────────────────────────────────────────┘

-fig: example streaming network with 3 Nodes and 2 Channels
+fig: example streaming network with 3 Actors and 2 Channels

-Components: • Node: Coroutine that processes messages • Channel: Async queue connecting nodes • Message: GPU Buffer with a CUDA Stream
+Components: • Actor: Coroutine that processes messages • Channel: Async queue connecting actors • Message: GPU Buffer with a CUDA Stream

-In the above graph, moving data in and out of channels on a single GPU should be relatively cheap, nearly free!
-This stratedy of using channels to move tasks/buffers is a core methodology for rapidsmpf to overlap: scans, compute, spilling, and communication.
+In the above network, moving data in and out of Channels on a single GPU should be relatively cheap, nearly free!
+This strategy of using channels to move Messages/Buffers is a core methodology for rapidsmpf to overlap: scans, compute, Spilling, and communication.

 Backpressure#